vej/codenames_game_AI/README.md

 Nonetheless, this visualization can help identify good clusters of words.
 For instance, the above visualization shows that "bolt", and "sling" are similar, which may not be immediately obvious.

 ## Clue Generation
 Once you decide on a cluster of words to clue, the notebook will produce a clue.
 A potential algorithm for this is provided by  https://jsomers.net/glove-codenames/ and is adapted here.
 It generates a list of words that minimizes distance to your team's words and maximizes distance to the other words.
+It does this first by finding the 250 words that maximize the the distance to the bad words, and minimize the distance to the good words. this is insufficient, though, since a candidate clue can score well if it's very close to one or two of your words but far from the other.
+So, we want to sort the 250 candidate clues according to those that maximize the minimum distance to the good words, and minimize the max distance to the bad words.

+This process works quite well.
 For instance, minimizing distance to "bolt" and "sling", and maximizing distance to all non-good words on the board results in word recommendations like "recoil" and "harness".

 These clues will then be replotted in 3d space with the words on the board, so you can see which of the other teams words are worth being concerned about.